markhunte/Hype_Symbol_Override_Extension/README.md

 **style** 						 :  Add 'style' property name at the beginning using (.) syntax, if the target property is a native css property.
 Do not use it for Hype 's *setElementProperty* API properties.

-**value** 	                     :  This value should be the real a Hype 's *setElementProperty* API property names ,a css property name or other HTML property name you wish to target.
+**value** 	                     :  This value should be the real Hype 's *setElementProperty* API property names , a real css property name or other real HTML property name you wish to target.